Public Health’s Role in Large-Scale Events: How Guam Prepared for the 2016 Festival of Pacific Arts

 What advice would you share with health agencies interested in hosting a large-scale event in their jurisdiction?

 It is vital that you review and test existing plans, use the incident command system for planning and preparedness, engage key partners early, and develop communication strategies.
 If possible, partner with neighboring jurisdictions for their support and expertise, which will in turn serve as a hands-on learning experience for their staff.
 For example, the Commonwealth of the Northern Mariana Islands (CNMI) health department sent a support team consisting of health department employees to assist with planning and participation during Guam’s FestPac.
 This mutually beneficial partnership increased Guam’s skilled personnel, while also providing CNMI’s team with valuable experience.

-Despite the mass influx of visitors into its small island, Guam successfully hosted FestPac 2016.
+Despite the mass influx of visitors into the small island, Guam successfully hosted FestPac 2016.
 With support from leadership at the Governor’s office and the health department, and assistance from international, federal, and regional partners, Guam DPHSS ensured the mechanisms and systems were in place to mitigate and address public health risks.
 There was no known spread of notifiable diseases to the local population due to its effective use of risk communication strategies from past responses, disease prevention efforts, and enhanced surveillance and laboratory systems.
 Taking appropriate measures before and during large-scale events can be the key to controlling and preventing public health outbreaks from occurring.